GRAX Restore Upgraded

-GRAX does not support restoring data for third party package customizations/objects such as FinancialForce, Veeva etc. You do so at your own risk, given the various customizations these third party packages can include that may prevent and have unintended consequences on DML operations.
+GRAX doesn't support restoring data for third party package customizations/objects such as FinancialForce, Veeva etc. You do so at your own risk, given the various customizations these third party packages can include that may prevent and have unintended consequences on DML operations.

-As you saw with archive considerations, you will need to account for similar potential customizations when restoring data.
+As you saw with archive considerations, you need to account for similar potential customizations when restoring data.
 There can often be triggers and managed package code either preventing inserts or validating data upon insert.
-Test the use case in a sandbox in order to understand and work with your SME on workarounds.
-For example, "veevatized" environments (Veeva CRM) will have special considerations about inserting data.
-GRAX Restore leverages a basic insert so you will need to understand those implications for the specific objects you choose to restore.
+Test the use case in a sandbox to understand and work with your SME on workarounds.
+For example, "veevatized" environments (Veeva CRM) have special considerations about inserting data.
+GRAX Restore leverages a basic insert so you need to understand those implications for the specific objects you choose to restore.

-As mentioned in the general considerations above, the GRAX restore will run as the integration user, so the integration user's permissions/profiles will apply.
+As mentioned in the general considerations above, the GRAX restore runs as the integration user, so the integration user's permissions/profiles apply.
 So just like any other record creation in Salesforce, this user needs the correct permissions.
 If there are validations/triggers, for example, blocking the insert of a new record, you can either address the root cause (bad data, for instance), or you can create exceptions within the triggers/validation rules to allow for records to be restored.
 There are a few of ways to do this, including but not limited to:

 Specify a set of users that should be exempt from said validations, triggers etc.

 For some customers, not all users should be able to restore data.
 Often there are change management procedures put in place that funnel restore requests to a single point of contact.
 If this is the case, you can use the designated 'integration' user for all restores and thus more easily exempt this user from relevant triggers and validations.

 Use the GRAX Restore Mapping feature to set a default value for a custom field on each object that you would like to be exempt.
-Since GRAX will then update this 'flag' field upon restore, you can use this field for exemptions within the validation rule, for instance.
+Since GRAX then updates this 'flag' field upon restore, you can use this field for exemptions within the validation rule, for instance.